Marginalised communities and mental health

 We focus on minoritised racial and ethnic groups, migrants, refugees and sanctuary seekers, and LGBTQ+ people and their intersectional social statuses.
 Experiences of discrimination amongst these groups may have more pronounced effects on mental health in the current social and political environment which compounds social exclusion.

 In this social context, we aim to address underlying linked structural and systemic societal causes of mental health differences, including:

 - discrimination (at structural, institutional, communal and interpersonal levels)

 - persistent uncertain employment and financial insecurity

-- housing insecurity
+- housing and food insecurity

 - other forms of adversity and stress, such as violence and trauma

 In partnership with individuals from communities and groups most affected, we examine the effects of these structural and systemic causes on mental health and how, through small-scale and often neighbourhood-generated practices, communities build steadfastness and resilience in these challenging conditions.